Cohomological Mackey 2-functors: Introduction

 \tristars

 A \emph{Mackey 2-functor}~$\MM$ consists of additive categories $\MM(G)$ depending on finite groupoids~$G$ and whose variance in~$G$ is reminiscent of ordinary Mackey functors~\cite{Webb00}.
 This categorification, recalled in \Cref{sec:reminder}, involves restriction functors $u^*\colon \MM(G)\to \MM(K)$ for every morphism $u\colon K\to G$ and \emph{two-sided} adjoints $i_!= i_*\colon \MM(H)\to \MM(G)$ to $i^*$ for every faithful $i\colon H\into G$.
 The commutation of $i_!$ and $u^*$ is governed by a \emph{2-Mackey formula}~\eqref{eq:Mackey-square}.
-As discussed at length in~\cite[Ch.\,4]{BalmerDellAmbrogio20}, this type of structure has been used for a long time in a variety of settings, for example in representation theory and in equivariant homotopy theory.
+As discussed at length in~\cite[Ch.\,4]{BalmerDellAmbrogio20}, this type of structure has been used for a long time in a variety of settings.
+For instance, in representation theory, the category $\MM(G)=\Modcat (\kk G)$ of $\kk G$-modules is an example of a Mackey 2-functor.
+In topology, the equivariant stable homotopy category $\MM(G)=\SH(G)$ of genuine $G$-spectra is another one.

 Recall~\cite[\S\,7]{Webb00} that an ordinary Mackey (1-)\,functor~$M$ is \emph{cohomological} if, for every subgroup~$H\le G$, the composite $I_H^G\,R^G_H\colon M(G)\to M(G)$ of the restriction homomorphism $R^G_H\colon M(G)\to M(H)$ with the induction (transfer) homomorphism $I_H^G\colon M(H)\to M(G)$ is equal to multiplication by the index~$[G\!:\!H]$ on the abelian group~$M(G)$.
 It might be tempting to define a cohomological Mackey 2-functor~$\MM$ as one for which the composite of~$i^*\colon \MM(G)\to \MM(H)$ with $i_!\colon \MM(H)\to \MM(G)$ is some form of multiplication by~$[G\!:\!H]$ on~$\MM(G)$.
 This is not a good idea, however, if only because of a lack of interesting examples.
 We propose here a definition that shifts the cohomological relation to the level of 2-cells, as follows: